-1. Doesn't coolant have to have more time in the radiator to cool?No. But a lot of people still think so.
+1. Doesn't coolant need more time in the radiator to cool?No. But a lot of people still think so.
 We have come up with some explanations for the Doubting Thomas.

 Debunking the I Can Have It Both Ways Theory